 - If employees are inviting their colleagues to join (EveryoneSocial makes it easy to expand your social program)

 - Look at the percentage that are using desktop compared to mobile

 These will determine gaps, what’s working and what’s not, or where you can improve to ensure employees stay engaged long-term.

 You also want to pay attention to your recurring users of your company’s employee advocacy program.
 They can fuel the strategy and also help you put out any fires that may negatively impact your results.

 A great user metric to pull is the number of articles shared per employee.
 You can find the average per week, month, quarter, and year (if your program has been running awhile).
 Another part of that is how often employees suggest content to the program or engage with their colleagues’ posts.

 Here are some other user metrics you want to pay attention to:

 - Highlight your brand advocates and super users

-- Monitor social users that may be struggling to ensure they are trained
+- Monitor social users that may be struggling, so you can ensure they’re trained

-- Look for ways to encourage users who are not very active
+- Look for ways to encourage users who aren’t very active